ananyasomvanshi26-a11y/Deep_Packet_Inspection/README.md

 ├── Cipher Suites: [list]
 └── Extensions:
     └── SNI Extension:
-        └── Server Name: "www.youtube.com"  ← We extract THIS!
+        └── Server Name: "www.youtube.com"  ← We extract THIS
 ```

 **This is the key to DPI**: Even though HTTPS is encrypted, the domain name is visible in the first packet